If you’ve never heard of K.R.C. Genk, it’s about time you got to know them.

 Record transfer: £5.8m (to Watford)

 After making 81 appearances for Genk, which saw Christian Kabasele register seven goals from defence, the two-time Belgian international opted to join Watford in 2016 where he remains a regular presence in the Hornets matchday squad.
-The 29-year-old centre-back now finds himself three games away from reaching a century for the Hertfordshire-based club.
-It would be the first team he’s reached such a milestone for a single club.
+The 30-year-old centre-back has now amassed over a century of appearances for the Hertfordshire-based club.
+It’s the first team he’s reached such a milestone at.